 What all is covered?

-Pretty much everything except alcohol.
+Pretty much everything except alcohol and gratuities.
 All meals, riding, activities, and lodging are covered in the rate!

 Are there showers?

 There are showers at both Sundance and Halfway Lodge!
 Sundance is a typical shower, while Halfway is an outdoor backcountry shower with the most amazing mountain views.
 Both have hot water.

 Don’t expect WiFi on this trip.
 You’ll also want to bring portable chargers so you can keep your phone and camera charged for all the amazing photos you’ll want to take on this backcountry horseback trip.
 There is nowhere to charge your belongings on this trip.

 How old do you have to be?

 Children 9 and up can enjoy this trip!

 Bears tend to stay away from big groups that make a lot of noise, so the chance that you’ll see one up close on your trip is pretty slim.
 Nevertheless it’s best to have bear spray for the hike portion of this trip.
 The staff have a few extra canisters of bear spray, but it won’t hurt to bring your own.

 Honestly, the meals are pretty hearty.
 Breakfast typically consists of oatmeal, eggs, and bacon.
 Lunches are either sandwiches or wraps (but you might get a steak or burger thrown in too!), while dinners are three courses.